 What role will the Network for Regional Healthcare Improvement (NRHI) High-Value Support and Alignment Network (SAN) play?

-- Leverage NRHI’s communication infrastructure and tools–including the HealthDoers Network (formerly the Collaborative Health Network), the HealthDoers online platform, NRHI’s newsletters, summits, and social media strategies-to assist with TCPI provider recruitment, promotion, and dissemination of learning
+- Leverage NRHI’s communication infrastructure and tools–including the HealthDoers Network, the HealthDoers online platform, NRHI’s newsletters, summits, and social media strategies-to assist with TCPi provider recruitment, promotion, and dissemination of learning

 - Engage NRHI’s network of RHICs and their networks of employers, providers, consumers, and others to advance transformation and alternative payment methodologies.